python/devguide/core-developers/motivations.rst

    primarily in Python, through the company in which he is a partner, `Murray & Walker, Inc <https://www.murrayandwalker.com>`_.
-He has done contract work focused specifically on CPython development both through the PSF (the kickstart of the email unicode API development) and directly funded by interested corporations (additional development work on email funded by QNX, and work on CPython ICC support funded by Intel).
+He has done contract work focused specifically on CPython development both through the PSF (the kickstart of the email Unicode API development) and directly funded by interested corporations (additional development work on email funded by QNX, and work on CPython ICC support funded by Intel).
 He would like to spend more of his (and his company's) time on open source work, and so is